Skip to main content

 Let's take a look at where Disney was back when the remakes business all started.

 Flashback to the early 2010s.
 Back when Disney's little experiment with Tim Burton's Alice in Wonderland was making so much money that even Disney was like "Holy crap, that actually worked?" and wondering what they were going to do next.
-I was on IMDb during this time, and I saw all those user lists imagining contemporary actors in the roles of animated Disney characters in a live-action dreamcasting.
+I was on IMDb during this time, and one of the most popular themes in users lists was this idea of recasting characters from Disney animation contemporary actors.
 (Any list that didn't have Emma Watson as Belle had Anne Hathaway.)
-You also saw things like the Disney Dream photograph series by Anne Leibovitz.
-This gallery, a promotional campaign for the Disney Parks, featured real-life celebrities posing in costume as Disney characters.
+This was all back when the notion of these remakes was purely hypothetical.
+You also saw things like the Disney Dream photograph series by Anne Leibovitz, a promotional campaign for the Disney Parks, featured real-life celebrities posing in costume as Disney characters.
 Jennifer Hudson as Tiana and the like.
 Maybe the idea of dressing up favorite celebrities for live-action restagings of the animated films didn't come from the executives.

 Immediately preceding this wave of remakes was the hit series on ABC “Once Upon a Time.”
 First airing in 2011, this show featured fairy-tale characters from a fairy-tale world who are magically transported into the real world.
 (Think Disney’s own Enchanted but as a soap opera.)
 I mention this show because, being an extension of Disney, ABC had access to the full Disney library of characters.
 But interestingly the early run of the show didn’t lean into flashing Disney’s IP catalog.